mmore500/waves/index.md

 The virtual workshop will take place between **May 25, 2020** and **July 31, 2020**.
 Participants will be expected to commit to full-time engagement with the workshop.
+All group meetings will be held over videoconference between 1pm and 4pm EST (GMT-4).
-A $6,000 stipend will be disbursed in five bi-weekly installments (TODO double check this with Connie) to participants.
+A $6,000 stipend will be disbursed in five bi-weekly installments to participants.

 Individuals who were enrolled as an undergaduate or graduate student during the fall of 2019 or the spring of 2020 are eligible to participate.